 The award was established in 1999 by best selling author Jeff Shaara.
-Mr. Shaara’s Last Full Measure and Gods and Generals, along with his father, Michael Shaara’s Killer Angels, are popular volumes with the Cadet Corps.
 "Here is a remarkable way for a cadet to work and study at what for all Americans, but especially VMI alumni and cadets, is a singular place.”
 Mr. Shaara said at the announcement of his program.
 “I am certain, too, that young people visiting New Market will have their interest heightened by seeing a young man or woman, a VMI cadet, presenting the Civil War experience."
 Mr. Shaara’s Last Full Measure and Gods and Generals, along with his

-Eligibility and Selection Criteria: Application must be submitted to the VMI Museum no later than 15 April 2011.
+Application must be submitted to the VMI Museum no later than 15 April 2015.
 Any rising Third, Second or First Class VMI Cadet in good standing, may become a Shaara Scholar candidate, regardless of academic major.
 Candidates must complete the application.
 A four-member committee comprised of members of the VMI History Department and the VMI Museum Staff will select the successful cadet.
 The Shaara Scholar will be announced at the spring Cadet Awards Convocation.